 Q: Which two states do not observe daylight saving time?

 A: The two states that do not observe daylight saving time are Arizona and Hawaii.
-However, it's worth noting that the Navajo Nation, which extends into Arizona, does observe DST.
+That said, it's worth noting that the Navajo Nation, which extends into Arizona, does observe DST.

 Q: Do any U.S. territories not observe daylight saving time?